+Finally, after the selection likelihood distribution has been determined by the parameters (mean, variance, tau) a single value at Time n is sampled from the exgaussian selection likelihood distribution.
+Finally, in simulations of the model, to constrain values between 0 and 1, this value is converted using the tangent hyperbolic function with 0 imputed for values < 0.
+Based on this final selection likelihood value an “uneven coin-toss” is simulated to decide whether a negative or neutral representation is selected/entered into WM.
+This simulates how, from any number of different representations competing for selection into WM, a single representation is selected, and this selection is influenced by the momentary bias of the internal attentional selection component.

-These heuristic equations help to illustrate how (a) the system state in context converges on internal attention and is aggregated into in a single value of Selection likelihoodn and (b) is in large part influenced by the values of representations in WM at Time n-1; which itself is influenced by the probabilistic outcome of selection likelihoods of the internal attention component at Time n-1.
-Critically, this represents through the equation the dynamic nature of the model – that the components of the model inter- and trans- act from moment-to-moment in time.
-Essentially, to understand the current state of the system, at any moment in time, it is essential to understand the dynamic trajectory of the immediately preceding states of the system of attention, thought and affect.
+These heuristic equations help to illustrate how (a) the system state in context converges on internal attention and is aggregated into in a single value of Selection likelihoodn and (b) is in large part influenced by the values of representations in WM and affect at Time n-1; which itself is influenced by the probabilistic outcome of selection likelihoods of the internal attention component at Time n-1.
+Critically, this represents through the equation the temporal and dynamic nature of the model – that the components of the model inter- and trans- act from moment-to-moment in time (see Figure 1B).
+For example, while affect at Time n is determined by the representations in WM at that moment in time, affect also influences internal attention at Time n+1 which, in turn, will determine representations in WM and so on.
+Accordingly, to understand the current state of the system, at any moment in time, it is essential to understand the preceding state(s).
+Consequently, by computationally linking together a series of preceding and subsequent states (i.e., momentary state in context at Time 1 to n), a dynamic trajectory (i.e., a “greater whole”) emerges representing the unfolding of attention, thought and affect from moment-to-moment in time, as detailed below.

 Common temporal trajectories of the dynamic system

-A central function of the A2T model is its capacity to characterize and make predictions about how the state in context of the system at one moment leads to a likely state the following moment and so on, emerging over-time as a trajectory.
+A central function of the A2T model is its capacity to characterize and make predictions about how one momentary state, in context, leads to the (likely) next momentary state, and so on, emerging over-time as a trajectory.
 The dynamic trajectories of the system are a function of the values of each model element, and critically, the inter- and trans-actional feedback (paths d and e) between the components and inter-component paths within the system from moment-to-moment in time.
 Accordingly, one constellation of initial values of the components is more likely to lead to a specific trajectory than other constellations of initial values.
 For example, an initial state of low contextual demands concurrently with a negative affect state is more likely to lead to a trajectory of repeated negative content in WM and negative affect (i.e., repetitive negative thinking) than would an initial state of high contextual demands with a neutral affect state.
 Thus, from different initial states in context (i.e., momentary constellations of the components within the system), we are also able to characterize more and less adaptive cognitive process trajectories.